Newcastle West: Great Southern Trail Ireland

 The Great Southern Trail is a 53 mi stretch of countryside in West Limerick/North Kerry.
 It is the route taken by the former Limerick - Tralee railway line, which opened in 1867/1880 and closed in 1975/1977.
 The Great Southern Trail Action Group is a non-profit group working to develop the Limerick to Tralee section as a rail trail.
 The group is based around the Newcastle West area.

 Surrounding area

-Ardagh, Dromcollogher, Broadford, Carrigkerry, Kilmeedy, Castlemahon, Feenagh, Ballingarry, Knockaderry, Feohanagh and Killeedy are all villages within 10 miles of Newcastle West.
+Ardagh, Dromcolliher, Broadford, Carrigkerry, Kilmeedy, Castlemahon, Feenagh, Ballingarry, Knockaderry, Feohanagh and Killeedy are all villages within 10 miles of Newcastle West.